flusio/Webubbub/docs/production-install.md

 security reasons, to don’t expose all the files on the Web, especially the `data` directory.
 If you can afford it, you can rent a small VPS for cheap.

-**Webubbub only supports SQLite database and PHP from 8.0 to 8.2.**
+**Webubbub only supports SQLite database and PHP from 8.2 or 8.3.**
 You’ll also need the PHP extension [`pcntl`](https://www.php.net/manual/book.pcntl.php).

 That being said, here’s the instructions to install Webubbub.
 It’s expected you